Threats to Information Security

 Threat can be anything that can take advantage of a vulnerability to breach security and negatively alter, erase, harm object or objects of interest.

 Software attacks means attack by Viruses, Worms, Trojan Horses etc. Many users believe that malware, virus, worms, bots are all same things.
-But they are not same, only similarity is that they all are malicious software that behave differently.
+But they are not same, only similarity is that they all are malicious software that behaves differently.

 Malware is a combination of 2 terms- Malicious and Software.
-So Malware basically means malicious software that can be an intrusive program code or a anything that is designed to perform malicious operations on system.
+So Malware basically means malicious software that can be an intrusive program code or anything that is designed to perform malicious operations on system.
 Malware can be divided in 2 categories:

 - Infection Methods

 - Malware Actions